jschauma/jass/README.md

 ------------
 You can specify the public key(s) to encrypt data for on the command-line.
-Alternatively, jass(1) can try to fetch the key(s) for a given user or members of a Unix group from LDAP or a keyserver.
+Alternatively, jass(1) can try to fetch the key(s) for a given user or members of a Unix group from LDAP, GitHub (public or internal), or an external command.

-You can specify the default method in the sources prior to building jass(1); support for a configuration file may be added in the future.

 GitHub Service
 --------------